thisdot/starter.dev/starters/solidjs-tailwind/README.md

 - `pnpm run lint` - Uses eslint to find potential issues in the codebase
 - `pnpm run lint-fix` - Tries to auto fix potential issues
 - `pnpm run format` - Fixes formatting issues in the codebase

+### Architectural Decisions

+#### State management

+Managing state between components is a big part of creating modern web applications.
+Typically, this is done by using a third-party package.
+Sometimes it can be combined with fetching server data (e.g., Apollo or Tanstack Query).

+So, we investigated two options which are:

+- **Tanstack Query** - Used in other starter kits and offers a lean setup combining state and server communication
+- **createResource** - Built-in SolidJS and offers a similar experience to Tanstack Query

+Having weighed out some pros and cons, we opted out for SolidJS' native `createResource` as it comes bundles and is the "solid way" of handling things.

+### Example Components

+#### Counter `src/components/CounterExample`

+A small counter example which showcases how to use state in SolidJS.
+You can view the example on the `src/pages/Counter`.

+Signals can live outside of components.
+Each relevant component subscribes to its value by using it.

+#### Fetch `src/components/FetchExample`

+Demonstrates how to retrieve data from a third-party API by using `createResource`.

 ## Demo Implementation